sidduloni/nodejs-interview-questions/logic.md

 // Function two executed
 ```

-## S.No 5 Write a prototype or polyfill similar to map, reduce and filter in javascript
+## S.No 5 Write a prototype or polyfill similar to map, reduce, forEach and filter in javascript
 **Ans:**
 ```javascript
 // Map polyfill